AndrewSimon/tf-azure/README.md

 # TF-AZURE
-> Stands up some Azure resources in it's own resource group

-This plan will:
+> This project works in 2 parts.
+The first part is the Infrastructure as Code provisioned vis Terraform, and the second part is the Github Actions Workflow contained within this project.
+The terraform plan must run on a local device first, and some manual setup, described later, is required for the first manual run of Terraform plan and apply to succeed.
+The terraform plan will:

 1. Create a resource group for your 'demo' virtual network
 2. Create 'demo' virtual network and 2 subnets, 1 'public' and 1 'private'
 3. Create 2 NSG for the two subnets to restrict traffic, accordingly
-4. Create a storage account and blob container for the Funcion App
+4. Create a storage account and blob container for the Function App
+5. Creates a static Virtual Machine with disk and os pre-configured, if enabled
-5. Assign a public IP for a VM instance (when enabled, defaults to disabled)
+6. Assign a public IP for a VM instance (when enabled, defaults to disabled)
-6. Output the public IP so you can connect to your instance, if you enabled it
+7. Output the public IP so you can connect to your instance, if you enabled it
-7. Creates a key vault, key policy, and password secret (PostgreSQL and/or VM login)
+8. Creates a key vault, key policy, and password secret (PostgreSQL and/or VM login)
-8. Creates a PostgreSQL Flexible server with public access and f/w rule
+9. Creates a PostgreSQL Flexible server with IP f/w access rule, when db name set
-9. Creates an Azure Function to launch VMs dynamically (request VM quotas manually)
+10. Creates an Azure Function to launch VMs dynamically (request VM quotas manually)
-10. Creates a Github webhook with secret (stored in vault) and Azure API endpoint url
+11. Creates a Github webhook with secret (stored in vault) and Azure API endpoint url
-11. Creates an analytics workspace and Insights components
+12. Creates an analytics workspace and Insights components
-12. Creates an IAM (RBAC) user-assigned identity and role dynamic vms are assigned
+13. Creates an IAM (RBAC) user-assigned identity and (admin) role for dynamic Self-Hosted runner VMs to use to self-delete
+14. Creates an IAM (RBAC) user-assigned identity for Github Hosted Actions Runner OIDC clients with (admin) permission to use for terraform

+>The second part of the project is the Github Actions Workflow, which consists of two configurable jobs, plus the job completion hook:.

+1. The first job is more-or-less OPTIONAL.
+It runs the exact same terraform plan you just ran by hand first
+2. The second job of the Github Actions workflow is the 'complete-lifecycle' job, where the running of arbitrary workflow steps, such as a docker-in-docker build server or a k8s server can be installed and added as jobs or new pipelines
+3. The end of job 2 triggers the ACTIONS_RUNNER_HOOK_JOB_COMPLETED script installed by the Function App at VM launch

 ## Requirements
 > Install the following: